ctsuu/CarND-Path-Planning-Project/README.md

 I found the Frenet s,d coordinates system is very useful.
 I am curious about how to use it to handle exit and merge on highway.
 Also how they can handle intersections.

 The comfort requirement such as max accelection and jerk, total accelection and jerk is ok with udacity method, but it is hard for JMT method to make it work.
 For a real car, the actual weight and power of the car will be easer to smooth those number out.

+The delay test also remind me that the plan planner schedule, it does not need run full time.
+I think 3-10 Hz update rate is good enough.

 ### Reference